Step 13. Define Seeding and Mapping Settings

 - From the list of available backup repositories, select the repository where your replica seeds are stored.

 If a VM has a seed and is mapped to an existing replica, replication will be performed using replica mapping because mapping has a higher priority.

 - Select the Map replicas to existing VMs check box.

 - If you want Veeam Backup & Replication to scan the DR site to detect existing copies of VMs that you plan to replicate, click Detect.

 If any matches are found, Veeam Backup & Replication will populate the mapping table.
 If Veeam Backup & Replication does not find a match, you can map a VM to its copy manually.

-- If you want to map a VM manually, select an original VM from the list, click Edit and select the copy of this VM on the target host in the DR site.
+- If you want to map a VM manually, select a source VM from the list, click Edit and select the copy of this VM on the target host in the DR site.

-If there is no existing VM replica in the DR site, you can restore a VM from the backup and map it to the original VM.
+If there is no existing VM replica in the DR site, you can restore a VM from the backup and map it to the source VM.